Social anxiety is an issue that needs appropriate attention.

 There is some science behind this, and it does really work for a lot of people.
 You can use the 4 x 4 method, where you breathe in for 4 seconds, hold for 2, and breathe out for 4.
 That can be tailored to whatever feels comfortable for you.

-Gratitude journaling is another exercise that can really help to lower anxiety.
+Gratitude journaling is an exercise that can really help to lower anxiety

 Sometimes we struggle with worrying about different things and don’t pause and notice all of the things that are going right and well in our lives.